 Average interest rates on law school loans

-There are three interest rate tiers for federal student loans — one for undergraduates, one for graduate students, and one for PLUS loans.
-Many lawyers will have all three types of loans by the time they graduate from law school.
+If you’re taking federal student loans for pre-law and law degrees, there are three interest rate tiers — one for undergraduates, one for graduate students, and one for PLUS loans.
+Many lawyers have all three types of loans by the time they graduate from law school.

 Based on average student loan interest rates in recent years, a typical law school graduate would have the following loan balances and interest rates: